 Elee Kraljii Gardiner is a writer, editor, and creative mentor living in Vancouver, Canada.

-A frequent collaborator with choreographers, musicians, and visual artists, Elee is currently collaborating with nature via a series of durational art installations that investigate the law of thermodynamics and cultural ideas regarding the passing of time.
-She is a director of Vancouver Manuscript Intensive, a program pairing authors with mentors, and beginning in January 2025 will be the Poet Laureate of Vancouver.
+A frequent collaborator with choreographers, musicians, sound and visual artists, Elee is currently collaborating with nature via a series of durational art installations that investigate the law of thermodynamics and cultural ideas regarding the passing of time.
+She directs Vancouver Manuscript Intensive, a program pairing authors with mentors and runs the Warland Award for hybrid literature.
+In 2025 Elee became Poet Laureate of Vancouver.

 Trauma Head